Simon-Ranger/Python/Programs/README.md

   - let user search through documents

 + Web Crawler ✅
-  - use request, beautifulsoup, selienum and scrapy (can just select 1 if you want)
+  - use request, beautifulsoup, selenium and scrapy (can just select 1 if you want)
   - use pandas to format it into table format
   - use multi-threading (optional)